solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 #### Data Optimization

 The idea here is to be aware of wasted bits.
-For example, if you have a field that represents the month of the year, don’t use a `u64`.
+For example, if you have a field that represents the month of the year, don't use a `u64`.
 There will only ever be 12 months.
 Use a `u8`.
 Better yet, use a `u8` Enum and label the months.

 To get even more aggressive on bit savings, be careful with booleans.
 Look at the below struct composed of eight boolean flags.
-While a boolean _can_ be represented as a single bit, borsh deserialization will allocate an entire byte to each of these fields. that means that eight booleans winds up being eight bytes instead of eight bits, an eight times increase in size.
+While a boolean _can_ be represented as a single bit, borsh deserialization will allocate an entire byte to each of these fields.
+That means that eight booleans wind up being eight bytes instead of eight bits, an eight times increase in size.

 ```rust